miguelpaz/normalista/README.md

 ---------------

 **normalista** stands in the shoulders of giants and learns from many individuals and organizations that have done great work and thought a huge deal about online documentation, educational materials and ways to present everything for teachers and students.
-Beyond the trove of existing good online learning platforms, here are some projects that for one reason or another I would like to highlight and akcnowledge for their inspiration, in no particular order: P2P University and their [Jekyll Course Template](https://p2pu.github.io/jekyll-course-template/), [18F’s Guides](https://pages.18f.gov/guides/) and [Guides Template](https://pages.18f.gov/guides-template/), [Mozilla Learning Network](https://learning.mozilla.org/), [Mozilla Developer Network](https://developer.mozilla.org/), [Databasic.io](www.databasic.io), [Datatherapy.org](www.datatherapy.org),[W3Schools](http://www.w3schools.com/), [Google developer tutorials](https://developers.google.com/maps/documentation/javascript/get-api-key), Dan Nguyen’s Small Data Journalism [course website](http://www.smalldatajournalism.com/), Lena Groeger’s [Design course](http://lenagroeger.com/design), [Read the docs](https://readthedocs.org/), and **everyone that has ever written Journalism training materials at IRE and the NICAR community**.
+Beyond the trove of existing good online learning platforms, here are some projects that for one reason or another I would like to highlight and akcnowledge for their inspiration, in no particular order: P2P University and their [Jekyll Course Template](https://p2pu.github.io/jekyll-course-template/), [18F’s Guides](https://pages.18f.gov/guides/) and [Guides Template](https://pages.18f.gov/guides-template/), [Mozilla Learning Network](https://learning.mozilla.org/), [Mozilla Developer Network](https://developer.mozilla.org/), [Databasic.io](www.databasic.io), [Datatherapy.org](www.datatherapy.org),[W3Schools](http://www.w3schools.com/), [Google developer tutorials](https://developers.google.com/maps/documentation/javascript/get-api-key), Dan Nguyen’s Small Data Journalism [course website](http://www.smalldatajournalism.com/), Lena Groeger’s [Design course](http://lenagroeger.com/design), [Read the docs](https://readthedocs.org/), and everyone that has ever written Journalism training materials at IRE and the NICAR community.

 Contributors
 ---------------